jamierumbelow/julian/README.md

 </div>
 ```

+## Configuration

+Passing through an array of config values to the constructor has the same effect as calling `initialize()` directly, or by setting the instance variables on an instance.
+Right now, Julian is very beta, so the range of config values is fairly limited.
+Nonetheless, here's a list of the existing values and what they do.

+* `$current_month` - Sets the currently displayed month.
+Should be in format MM.
+* `$current_year` - Sets the currently displayed year.
+Should be in format YYYY.

+*Changing either of these values will require recalculation, so you should ensure that you call `setup()` or set the values through `initialize()`.*

+* `$url` - A template for generating the previous/next URLs using the `prev_url()` and `next_url()` methods. `%y` and `%m` will be replaced with the appropriate year and month, respectively.

 ## Why Julian?

 Julian takes its namesake from two places.
 Firstly, the Julian Calendar, introduced by Julius Caesar in 46BC, and secondly, one of my closest friends, fellow web developer [@juliancheal](http://twitter.com/juliancheal).